JoranCoen/JoranCoen/README.md

 ## About Me

 - 🌱 I’m currently learning js, java, kt, and c#.
-- 📫 How to reach me: joran.coen@student.arteveldehs.be.
+- 📫 How to reach me: jorancoen886@gmail.com.

 ## Get in Touch